 What to Say:

-“Thank you for asking me to take on this extra work for you.
+“Thank you for asking me to take on these additional services for you.
 Due to the amount of time it will require, there will be an extra cost for that to be done.”

-“I appreciate you thinking of me to do this extra work for you.
+“I appreciate you thinking of me to implement these new features for you.
 It is going to take more resources so I can’t do it for free.”

 “I would love to take on that additional work for you and I am open to discussing the payment for it.”